aish-dev/orderprocessor/README.md

+# orderprocessing API

+Functionalities:
+- Pushes the initial order details to message queue and creates a record in redis dB.
+- Order Status corresponding to an order is updated and pushed to the queue.
+- A consumer processes the order message (order status update) in the queue and simultaneously updates the status to redis DB.
-# orderprocessing API to process the order details and to get order status.
+- GET APis helps to fetch the order status corresponding to an order request ID (or the tracking ID).

 Sample JSON for order details, line items and order summary and status.